roryp/hume-api-examples/evi-next-js-app-router/README.md

 - [Node.js](https://nodejs.org/) (v16 or later recommended)
 - [pnpm](https://pnpm.io/) package manager
 - A Hume API key (for access to the Empathic Voice Interface)
+- An OpenAI API key (for the Sarcasm Detector functionality)

 ### Installation